aws-ia/cloudformation-github-resource-providers/GitHub-Repositories-Repository/docs/README.md

 For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

+#### Owner

+ID of the repository owner.

 #### HtmlUrl

-URL of the git repository on Github
+URL of the git repository on Github.

 #### GitUrl

-Git URL of the repository on Github
+Git URL of the repository on Github.

 #### DefaultBranch